-Suggested eatery/bar/café: Restaurant 3734, Saint-Ambroise Terrace at the McAuslan Brewery, Tacos Victor and Rustique Pie Kitchen
+Suggested eatery/bar/café: Satay Brothers, Saint-Ambroise Terrace at the McAuslan Brewery, Tacos Victor, Rustique Pie Kitchen and Crèmerie Dalla Rose

-Check out: Atwater Market, famous for its local and artisanal produce.
+Check out: Atwater Market, famous for its local produce and artisanal goods.

 Montreal’s Gay Village is a meeting point for the city’s LGBTQ community.
 The small, vibrant and welcoming neighbourhood east of the downtown core boasts a lively entertainment and nightlife scene.
-This area is especially known for its main strip, Sainte-Catherine Street, which turns into a pedestrian-only zone during the summer, complete with overhead decorations that span its entire length.
+This area is especially known for its main strip, Sainte-Catherine Street between St-Hubert and Papineau, which turns into a pedestrian-only zone during the summer, complete with overhead decorations.

 Average rent: Studio $575, three-bedroom apartment $1,044